Jackylinelein/MLinPractice/README.md

 - `-a`or `--accuracy`: Classification accurracy (i.e., percentage of correctly classified examples).
 - `-p`or `--precision`: Classification precision (i.e., percentage of correctly positively classified examples).
 - `-k`or `--kappa`: Classification cohen's kappa (i.e., adjusting accuracy by the probability of random agreement).
+- `-r`or `--recall`: Classification recall (i.e., tp / (tp+fn) where tp is the number of true positives and fc the number of false negatives.
+The recall is intuitively the ability of the classifier to find all possitive samples)
+- `f1`or `--f_measure`: Classification f-measure or f1 score (i.e. a weigthed average of the precision and recall, where an F1 score reaches its best value at 1 and worst score at 0.
+The relative contribution of precision and recall to the F1 score are equal.)
 Moreover, the script support importing and exporting trained classifiers with the following optional arguments:
 - `-i` or `--import_file`: Load a trained classifier from the given pickle file.
 Ignore all parameters that configure the classifier to use and don't retrain the classifier.
 - `-e` or `--export_file`: Export the trained classifier into the given pickle file.